H-2A Adverse Effect Wage Rates

 III.
 All Other Non-Range Occupations

-The hourly AEWRs below apply when the job opportunity requires workers to perform agricultural labor or services in any other SOC(s) not encompassed in Section II above (e.g. logging construction, heavy trucking, supervisor of farmworkers).
-Employers can determine the AEWRs for these occupations using the following tool:
+- The hourly AEWRs below apply when the job opportunity requires workers to perform agricultural labor or services in any other SOC(s) not encompassed in Section II above (e.g. logging construction, heavy trucking, supervisor of farmworkers).
+Employers can determine the AEWRs for these occupations using one of the following tools:

-Download a MSExcel file containing the national and statewide annual average hourly gross wages for all SOC codes based on the BLS May 2022 OEWS data release, which is the data on which the 2023 OEWS AEWRs are based.(Effective July 1, 2023)
+- Download a MSExcel file containing the national and statewide annual average hourly gross wages for all SOC codes based on the May 2024 data release.

 IV.
 Average AEWR Applicable to Computation of Surety Bonds